trout-mask-replica/pqc-cheatsheet/guides/web-servers/apache/configure-kem-ubuntu.md

 If you're using certbot for getting certs and initial SSL-config your vhost-file will have a line like:
 Include /etc/letsencrypt/options-ssl-apache.conf

 Make sure to comment this one out or edit it's contents to force PQC.
+If not this will override your settings.

 ## Option 2 - using an Ubuntu version without OpenSSL 3.5 as default
 Haven't tried this yet.
 Worth noting is that it can require building Apache from source and linking it to a non default OpenSSL provider.